 - Inflammation in the pancreas due to gallstones- Pancreatitis

-Some of the symptoms of gallbladder related concerns are- Severe and spontaneous ache in the abdomen, sickness, a yellow tint in the eyes and skin, etc.
+Some of the symptoms of gallbladder-related concerns are- Severe and spontaneous aches in the abdomen, sickness, a yellow tint in the eyes and skin, etc.

 Types of cholecystectomy

-At UHS, we use the following methods for gallbladder removal-
+At UHS General Surgery Department, we use the following methods for gallbladder removal-

-- Open cholecystectomy- It is the conventional technique to remove the gallbladder by making a 5 to 7 inches long cut in the abdomen.
-Open gallbladder surgery is advisable in case of severity of the gallbladder related problem.
+- Open cholecystectomy- It is the conventional technique to remove the gallbladder by making a 5 to 7-inch long cut in the abdomen.
+Open gallbladder surgery is advisable in case of the severity of the gallbladder-related problem.
 It is the preferred technique of gallbladder removal in case of complications like obesity, bleeding disorders, the patient being in the last trimester of pregnancy, etc.

 - Laparoscopic cholecystectomy- Also called keyhole surgery, it is the more common technique for gallbladder removal.
-It is performed by making four small incisions to slip in the laparoscope.
-It is lesser painful than open surgery.
+It is performed by making four small incisions to slip into the laparoscope.
+It is less painful than open surgery.
 The recovery is also quicker for patients.

 Breast reconstruction surgery

-At UHS, our surgeons are vested with world-class techniques to perform the following types of breast reconstruction surgeries-
+At UHS General Surgery Department, our surgeons are vested with world-class techniques to perform the following types of breast reconstruction surgeries-

-Involves extraction of the autologous tissues from the body and using it create the breast.
-Surgeons use tissues from the lower abdomen, buttocks, back or thigh areas for the same.
+Involves extraction of the autologous tissues from the body and using it to create the breast.
+Surgeons use tissues from the lower abdomen, buttocks, back, or thigh areas for the same.